-- (4) Despite subclause (2), a person referred to in subclause (2)(a) may enter or remain at a hospital if: - (a) the person is: - (i) a visitor in relation to a patient under clause 6(1)(f); or - (ii) a visitor in relation to a patient of the hospital whose medical condition is life threatening and that patient is an immediate family member of the visitor; and - (b) the person is authorised to enter or remain at the hospital by: - (i) an officer of the hospital with the position of Executive Director Nursing or equivalent; and - (ii) the Chief Health Officer or Deputy Chief Health Officer.
+- (4) Despite subclause (2), a person referred to in subclause (2)(a) may enter or remain at a hospital if: - (a) the person is: - (i) a visitor in relation to a patient under clause 6(2)(a), and the purpose of the visit is to breastfeed the patient; - (ii) a visitor in relation to a patient under clause 6(2)(j); or - (iii) a visitor in relation to a patient under clause 6(2)(k); and - (b) the person is authorised to enter or remain at the hospital by: - (i) an officer of the hospital with the position of Executive Director Nursing or equivalent; and - (ii) the Chief Health Officer or Deputy Chief Health Officer.

-Note: a person who has been diagnosed with 2019-nCoV and has not yet been given, or taken to have been given, clearance from self-isolation under the Diagnosed Persons and Close Contacts Directions (No. 6) may be authorised to visit the hospital under this subclause.
-Such authorisation has to be given by both the hospital and the Chief Health Officer or the Deputy Chief Health Officer, and can be subject to conditions: see subclause (7).
+Note: a person who has been diagnosed with 2019-nCoV and has not yet been given, or taken to have been given, clearance from self-isolation under the Diagnosed Persons and Close Contacts Directions (No. 7) may be authorised to visit the hospital under this subclause.
+Such authorisation has to be given by both the hospital and the Chief Health Officer or the Deputy Chief Health Officer, and can be subject to conditions: see subclause (6).